Clinical decision aid for nirsevimab (Beyfortus™) in newborn infants up to 6 months

 • preterm birth <32 weeks gestational age

-• ongoing haemodynamically significant congenital heart disease
+• Haemodynamically significant congenital heart disease

-• significant immunosuppression, such as from solid organ transplant, haematopoietic stem cell
+• significant immunosuppression, such as from solid organ transplant, haematopoietic stem cell transplant or primary immune deficiencies such as severe combined immunodeficiency (SCID) in consultation with a paediatric infectious disease, immunology or immunisation specialist.

 • chronic lung disease requiring ongoing oxygen or respiratory support